ejuda/typedoc-tags-in-docstrings-repro/README.md

 Some tags (`@class`, `@extends`) prevent class documentation from showing.

-For instance the documentation for these two classes will not render:
+For instance the documentation for these three classes will not render:

 ```ts
 /**